Passive learning of active causal strategies in agents and language models: Related work

 \section{Related work}

 Here, we attempt to briefly situate our contributions within the extensive prior literature on causal structure induction, language models, and online and offline RL agents.

 A variety of works have considered the problem of causal graph structure induction from data \citep{glymour2019review,nishikawa2022bayesian,peters2012identifiability}.
-While in a few cases the causal graph is identifiable from observational data alone \citep{peters2014identifiability}, most works also incorporate at least some interventional data.
+While in a few cases the causal graph is identifiable from observational data alone \citep{peters2014identifiability}, observations are generally not sufficient \citep[e.g.][]{xia2021causal}, so most works also incorporate at least some interventional data.
+However, there is some flexibility in the interventional information required; for example, \citet{faria2022differentiable} show that a deep learning system can infer causal relations from data in which interventions are present, but latent (not directly observed).
 Perhaps most relevantly, \citet{ke2022learning} show that a transformer-based model can learn to induce causal structures from observational and interventional data.
 Our work moves beyond theirs in demonstrating that an agent can passively learn both to actively collect its own interventional data, and to use implicit inferences about causal structure to achieve goals --- and by connecting these observations to recent progress in LMs.